LimpingNinja/age-homebrewery/README.md

-# AGE Homebrewery
+# 3D6 Homebrewery
-AGE Homebrewery is a tool for making Authentic looking content for the AGE engine using a modified [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+3D6 Homebrewery is a tool for making Authentic looking content for the AGE and other 3D6 engines using a modified [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 This is forked from HomeBrewery's DND version - Check it out [here](https://homebrewery.naturalcrit.com).

 **Pictures/Screenshots are at the bottom!**